LeonardoZV/async-client-server-communication/README.md

 Best use cases: Google Wave type of applications, chat applications, anything that needs bi-directional communication.

-Performance: Bandwidth and Latency are minimal, as only the necessary data will be exchanged and exactly when it's available.
-As your server could have thousands or millions of open sockets, that could be a problem, but open sockets don't impact too much on CPU usage, being the Memory the main resource used.
+Performance: Bandwidth and Latency are minimal, as only the necessary data will be exchanged and exactly when it's necessary.
+As your server could have thousands or even millions of open sockets, that could be a problem, but open sockets don't impact too much on CPU usage, being the Memory the main resource used.
 [Here](https://stackoverflow.com/questions/17448061/how-many-system-resources-will-be-held-for-keeping-1-000-000-websocket-open) we have a report of a modest server (8 vCPU and 68.4 GiB) taking up to 500k open socket connections.

 Example Architecture: